 What advice would you give yourself?

 I’ve been reflecting a lot lately on what success means to me.
-I’ve been fully self-employed for just over a year and it’s definitely been a rollercoaster ride.
+I’ve been fully self-employed for three-and-a-half years, and it’s definitely been a rollercoaster ride.

 When I left my job, I didn’t really know what I was doing, other than I felt that a huge weight had been lifted, knowing I didn’t have to go back.
 Whatever type of career we have whether it’s self-employed, employed, or a combination of both, success is often portrayed to us as being measured in terms of money.
 And comparing what we get to what others (who we often don’t even know) get.

-I lost myself in a rabbit hole doing that a lot over the last year which was a complete waste of time and energy.
+I lost myself in a rabbit hole doing that a lot over the first year of being self-employed which was a complete waste of time and energy.
 But when I sat down and wrote out what success actually means to me, as opposed to what I think it should mean, I realised I’ve done quite well in achieving it.

 Yes, money does come into it and I’d like to be earning a lot more, consistently.
 Not because I want to buy expensive things.
 But so that I can pay for things like going out for tea with the kids, or to our favourite cafe, or swimming, without worrying about having the money to pay for it.